capta1nseal/kood-sisu-demo/README.md

 //[Version control](./src/Info/README-FOR-VERSION-CONTROL.md)
 ```

 ## 2. Markdown files

 From [here](./src/Info/README-FOR-MD-FILES.md) you will find a readme that will help you style your markdown (.md) files and explains a bit why and how to do them.

-### **Notice**

-There isn't just one way of doing things and every company has their own way to do things.
-Some guidelines are still useful when working with other people.

 ## 3. Commit messages

 Commit messages are a way of telling what has been done.
 Well sure they are but why does it matter what I write in them?
 [More here](./src/Info/README-FOR-COMMITS.md)

  # Exercises